Signup to the waiting list!

 A lifestyle business is the type of business that is founded with the goal of generating and maintaining a certain level of revenue over time, providing the basis to enjoy a certain lifestyle.

 Using the internet.
-The internet is an amazing tool that in 2018 we can use to get access to ~50% of the world population, wherever they might be, at any time during the day.
-Never before in the history of the human kind people have had this opportunity.
+The internet is an amazing tool that in 2019 we can use to get access to ~50% of the world population, wherever they might be, at any time during the day.
+Never before in the history of the human kind have people had this opportunity.

 What is not a lifestyle business for example: